-Bone broth powder is made by dehydrating liquid bone broth into powder.
-The dehydrating process removes all the moisture and liquid, leaving a powder behind.
+Bone broth powder is made by dehydrating a concentrated liquid bone broth.
+The dehydrating technique removes all the moisture and liquid, leaving a fine powder behind.
 There are a few ways to dehydrate a liquid.

 - Spray drying

-Once the moisture is removed, most powders go through an agglomeration process.
+Once the moisture is removed, most products go through an agglomeration process.
 This process helps make the powder more easily mixable into liquids.

-Agglomeration creates a larger particle size of a powder, creating more surface area for it to disperse into water when mixed.
+Agglomeration creates a larger particle size, creating more surface area for it to disperse into water when mixed.

-If you skip the agglomerating step, then you end up with bone broth powder that doesn’t mix well into hot water.
+If you skip the agglomeration step, then you end up with a product that doesn’t mix well into hot water.

 And don’t even try mixing these into cold water, they have incredibly poor solubility

-If you’ve tried some of the bone broth protein supplements, then you know what I mean.
+If you’ve tried some of the bone broth protein options out there, then you know what I mean.
 Most of them leave a clumpy, goopy mess when mixed in water.
 Sometimes you need a blender to mix them properly.
 Gross.